Tritium-Lean Fusion Power Plants with Asymmetric Deuterium-Tritium Transport and Pumping: ARC-class Study

-The TBE also satisfies $\mathrm{TBE} \sim 1/D_{\mathrm{T} }$ as expected from \Cref{eq:TBEnew_expanded2}.
-Therefore, by decreasing both deuterium and tritium particle transport at fixed fusion power, the required D-T fueling rates decrease and therefore so does the TBE.
+as expected from \Cref{eq:TBEnew_expanded2}.
+Therefore, by decreasing both deuterium and tritium particle transport at fixed fusion power, the required D-T fueling rates decrease and therefore so the TBE increases.
+In the $\Sigma_\mathrm{DT} = 1/3$ regime, the deuterium divertor density is much higher than tritium, $f_\mathrm{DT,div} = 3.5$, but the volumetric tritium removal rate is much faster.
+In this case, both $D_{\mathrm{T} }$ and $D_{\mathrm{D} }$ had to decrease.

-In the next subsection, we show that we obtain the same benefits to TBE by increasing the deuterium transport.
+In the next subsection, we show that we obtain similar benefits to TBE by degrading the deuterium transport but improving the tritium transport.